codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 toc: true
 ---

-The Codefresh GitOps platform is built around an enterprise version of the Argo Ecosystem, that is fully GitOps-compliant, with industry-standard security.
+Codefresh GitOps is built around an enterprise version of the Argo Ecosystem,  that is fully GitOps-compliant, with industry-standard security.
+The architecture diagram below illustrates the generic architecture of the Codefresh platform components.

 {% include